 FNGA 302 - Power and Influence

-This is a second?year course and expectations are set accordingly.
-Students are assumed to have taken other university?level courses in addition to the named prerequisites.
-Students who do not meet the specified prerequisites may be admissable with permission.
+This is a third‐year course and expectations are set accordingly.
+Students are assumed to have taken other university‐level courses in addition to the named prerequisites.